burmilla/burmilla.github.io/content/docs/installation/cloud/digital-ocean.md

 1. Click **Create.**

 You can access the host via SSH after the Droplet is booted.
-The default user is `burmilla`.
+The default user is `rancher`.

 Below is an example `cloud-config` file that you can use to initialize the Droplet with user data, such as deploying Rancher: